By Alison Burdett

 While driving home from the weekend on horseback, Eddie said to Patty, “Let’s get a Hog.”
 To which Patty replied, “You ain’t gettin’ me on no pig!”

 The motorcycle was easier to get Patty on and she felt more secure.
 Eddie strapped Patty’s walker on the back of their Ultra Classic and off they went.

 Eddie planned a trip through Estes Park, Colo.
-On the second day over the Rocky Mountain Park, Eddie heard, “Put Me on the front of your bike, get a motor home, organize the Methodists and go a million miles for
+On the second day over the Rocky Mountain Park, Eddie heard, “Put Me on the front of your bike, get a

 “You can’t make that up,” was a phrase repeated several times throughout their testimony.